If you’re a lactation consultant, you’ve totally gotten this text.

 I’m old enough to remember when you didn’t call anyone after 9pm unless someone was heading to the hospital.
 And when my husband started texting me because he got a smartphone, I used to find it super annoying because I only had the keypad and writing replies took a hundred years.

 That feels like ancient history to me.
-Now, texting has replaced phone and even email, especially among new parents and even more especially among millennials.
+Now, texting has replaced phone and even email, especially among new parents.

 Along with this technology has come a breakdown in communication etiquette.
 It used to be that we all had a hold to a community standard for when it was OK to make a phone call.
 You didn’t call someone late at night because you didn’t want to be woken up by the loud noise of your own phone ringing unless it was an actual emergency.
 Or you had made prior plans to call your best friend at 11:01 as soon as the long distance rates went down.